-- We will enhance discussions to contribute to future progress, including new businesses. - 2 In human-resource management, we will develop specific individual measures such as those aiming to enhance hiring, improve retention, and allocate human resources strategically. - (3) We will consider the roles and name of the Governance Committee, since its responsibilities for sharing information among outside Directors and advising on nomination and remuneration have been transferred to the new Nomination and Compensation Committee.

-Addressing issues identified for FY2022
+- enhance discussions to contribute to future progress, including new businesses. - an-resource management, we will develop specific individual measures such as those aiming to enhance hiring, imtention, and allocate human resources strategically. - consider the roles and name of the Governance Committee, since its responsibilities for sharing information among Directors and advising on nomination and remuneration have been transferred to the new Nomination and Compenissues identified for FY2022

-- 1 The Board of Directors began discussions of strategic businesses as identified in the Mid-term Business Plan, to contribute to future growth and progress. - 2 Some results were achieved in several areas, including enhancing hiring (adequate hiring secured in business and technical fields) and improving retention (YoY reduction in the rate of separation within three years).
+- rd of Directors began discussions of strategic businesses as identified in the Mid-term Business Plan, to contribute to future growth and progress. - 2 Some results were achieved in several areas, including enhancing hiring (adequate hiring secured in business and technical fields) and improving retention (YoY reduction in the rate of separation within three years).
 Employee satisfaction was made visible through an engagement survey.
 Analysis of the survey results indicate the need for improvement measures in individual sections and levels, in addition to promotion of Companywide measures by the Human Resources Department alone.
-Currently we're implementing both these types of measures in parallel. - The Governance Committee was renamed the Outside Officer Council Meeting.
+Currently we're implementing both these types of measures in parallel. - 3 The Governance Committee was renamed the Outside Officer Council Meeting.
 It meets once every three months to share information among outside officers and Corporate Auditors regarding issues recognized in the Company.